saikrishnacharan/saikrishnacharan.github.io/CourseProjects.md

 ALU-Design-using-Full-Swing-GDI-technique
 -----
-* Desinged a 4-bit Arithmetic Logical Unit using Full Swing GDI technique with optimized Area, Speed and Transistor count.
+* Desinged a 4-bit Arithmetic Logical Unit in LTSpice using Full Swing GDI technique with optimized Area, Speed and Transistor count.
 * Also talked about various logic design techniques and we justify why GDI (Gate Diffusion Input) technique is the best compared to others.
   - [Link to project details](https://github.com/saikrishnacharan/ALU-Design-using-Full-Swing-GDI-technique)